-Industrial PhD: An advanced PhD program which will address the big research challenges for the newly emerging digital financial sector and industries impacted by this innovation.

-Industry linked Theses and Scholarships: Senior undergraduate program to turbo-charge practical understanding of Digital Finance and provide early access to leadership candidates.
-Digital Finance MBA and Certificates: Digital Finance focused programs for a wide range of industry participants to build leadership skills for digitised marketplaces.
-Programs will be focused on reskilling or upskilling the existing workforce.
+Industrial PhD Industry-linked theses and scholarships Digital Finance MBA and certificates An advanced PhD program addressing the big research challenges for the newly emerging Digital Finance sector and industries impacted by this innovation.
+A senior undergraduate program to turbo-charge your practical understanding of Digital Finance and provide early access to leadership candidates.
+Digital Finance - focused programs for a wide range of industry participants to build leadership skills for digitised marketplaces.
+Programs focus on reskilling or upskilling the existing workforce.